 - Write reports to summarize testing activities, including descriptions of goals, planning, scheduling, execution, results, analysis, conclusions, and recommendations.

 - Interpret government regulations and applicable codes to ensure compliance.

-When polled, Business Continuity Planners say the following skills are most frequently used in their jobs:
+Business Continuity Planners state the following job skills are important in their day-to-day work.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.